camperkid/odin-recipes/README.md

 This projects showcases some interesting recipes around the world.

-I'm going to demostrate my basic HTML skill by doing this project.
+I'm going to demostrate my basic HTML skills by doing this project.